Brian Ashby

 Brian Patrick Ashby CBE (10 November 1923 – 5 June 1988) was the fifth Catholic Bishop of Christchurch, New Zealand.
 He was appointed by Pope Paul VI on 11 July 1964, resigned the see on 4 July 1985, and died on 5 June 1988.
 He was the leading New Zealand Catholic bishop in attempting to implement the decrees of the Vatican Council II and he was the leading bishop on social justice issues.

 Early life

-Ashby was born in Belfast, New Zealand, a suburb of Christchurch in 1923.
+Ashby was born in Belfast, a northern suburb of Christchurch, in 1923.
 He received his primary education at St Joseph's Convent, Papanui, and his secondary education at St Bede's College (to which he won a scholarship).
 In 1941, Ashby studied law at the University of Canterbury while working in a law office.
 Over the next two years, he served with the Fifth Canterbury Regiment.

-When the under-20s were released for further study in 1943, he began his study for the priesthood at Holy Cross College, Mosgiel.
-In 1946 he was selected by Bishop Lyons for theology studies in Rome where he was ordained on 1 January 1950.
-In 1951 he completed his doctorate in Theology.
+When the under-20s were released for further study in 1943, Ashby began his study for the priesthood at Holy Cross College, Mosgiel.
+In 1946, he was selected by Bishop Lyons for theology studies in Rome where he was ordained on 1 January 1950.
+In 1951, he completed his doctorate in theology.